 A mobile node detects that it has returned to its home link through the movement detection algorithm in use (Section 10.4), when the mobile node detects that its home subnet prefix is again on-link.
 The mobile node SHOULD then send a Binding Update to its home agent, to instruct its home agent to no longer intercept or tunnel packets for it.
-In this Binding Update, the mobile node MUST set the care-of address for the binding (the Source Address field in the packet's IPv6 header) to the mobile node's own home address.
+In this Binding Update, the mobile node MUST set the care-of address for the binding (the Source Address field in the packet's

+IPv6 header) to the mobile node's own home address.
 As with other Binding Updates sent to register with its home agent, the mobile node MUST set the Acknowledge (A) and Home Registration (H) bits, and SHOULD retransmit the Binding Update until a matching Binding Acknowledgement is received.

 When sending this Binding Update to its home agent, the mobile node must be careful in how it uses Neighbor Solicitation [17] (if needed) to learn the home agent's link-layer address, since the home agent will be currently configured to defend the mobile node's home address for Duplicate Address Detection.
 In particular, a Neighbor Solicitation from the mobile node using its home address as the Source Address would be detected by the home agent as a duplicate address.
 In many cases, Neighbor Solicitation by the mobile node for the home agent's address will not be necessary, since the mobile node may have already learned the home agent's link-layer address, for example from a Source Link-Layer Address option in the Router Advertisement from which it learned that its home address was on-link and that the mobile node had thus returned home.
 If the mobile node does Neighbor Solicitation to learn the home agent's link-layer address, in this special case of the mobile node returning home, the mobile node MUST unicast the packet, and in addition set the Source Address of this Neighbor Solicitation to the unspecified address (0:0:0:0:0:0:0:0).
 Since the solicitation is unicast, the home agent will be able to distinguish from a similar packet that would only be used for DAD.
+The home agent will send a multicast Neighbor Advertisement back to the mobile node with the Solicited flag ('S') set to zero.
+The mobile node SHOULD accept this advertisement, and set the state of the Neighbor Cache entry for the home agent to REACHABLE.

 The mobile node then sends its Binding Update using the home agent's link-layer address, instructing its home agent to no longer serve as a home agent for it.
 By processing this Binding Update, the home agent will cease defending the mobile node's home address for Duplicate Address Detection and will no longer respond to Neighbor Solicitations for the mobile node's home address.
-The mobile node is then the only node on the link using the mobile node's home address.
+The mobile node is then the only node on the link receiving packets at the mobile node's home address.
 In addition, when returning home prior to the expiration of a current binding for its home address, and configuring its home address on its network interface on its home link, the mobile node MUST NOT perform Duplicate Address Detection on its own home address, in order to avoid confusion or conflict with its home agent's use of the same address.
 If the mobile node returns home after the bindings for all of its care-of addresses have expired, then it SHOULD perform DAD.